What Is Stage 2 Mesothelioma?

 Stage 2 Mesothelioma Symptoms

-In most cases, mesothelioma symptoms are not present in stage 2.
+In most cases, mesothelioma cancer symptoms are not present in stage 2.
 When people do notice symptoms, they are typically minor.
 Symptoms may be mistaken as signs of a less severe illness, such as flu, pneumonia or bronchitis.

 Symptoms of Stage 2 Mesothelioma